tarakbumba/zeynep/README.md

  * -U        - Additional urpmi options to be used either in tarball creation or package building.
  * -u        - Upload directory for created rpm packages.
 Default: Use path which srpm resides
  * -a        - Architecture of Mageia version.
 This could be i586 on a 32 machine or i586, x86-64 or both of them for a 64bit machine.
 Default: Current machine arch
  * -t        - Path of where chroot tarballs are/should reside.
-This option is mandatory.
+If not set by user, zeynep will create a chroot and build packages in there.
  * -C        - Use 'rpm-tidy' utility to clean older rpms in cache directory.
 Default: Disabled
  * -T        - Use 'rpm-tidy' utility to clean older rpms in rpm upload directory.
 Default: Disabled
  * -N        - Do not clean chroot environment upon exit.
 Default: Disabled